 - How To Calculate Compound Interest

+Compound interest might be best understood in comparison with simple interest.
 Simple interest is interest paid on the principal capital only.
-For example, if you buy a bond that pays three percent interest annually and you have that money sent to you directly, you’ll receive that same three percent check every year.
-You won’t receive any additional compound interest.
+For example, when you buy a bond that pays 3% interest annually and you have that money sent to you directly, you receive that same 3% check every year.
+You don’t receive any additional, compound interest.

-You can calculate compound interest either using an online calculator or by using the annual compound interest formula, which is:
+You can calculate compound interest either using an online calculator or by using the annual compound interest equation, which is:

 A = P (1 + r/n)(nt)